harrisonlabollita/w2kplot/README.md

 If either of these files are not provided, w2kplot looks in the current directory for any files with the corresponding extensions.

 ### FatBands
-`FatBand` is a child of the `Bands` object, but requires a few more inputs from the user in order to determine what to plot.
+`FatBands` is a child of the `Bands` object, but requires a few more inputs from the user in order to determine what to plot.
 They keyword arguments for this object are the following:

 `atoms` (required): a list of atoms for which to plot the orbital character.